Code-Institute-Submissions/Pink-Floyd/README.md

         2. A sign-up page has been created so that people can sign up to the mailing list for all the latest news from Pink Floyd.
         3. A shop page has been created to show _some_ of the pink floyd merchandise available.
 Prompts are given to buy from the new web-store (another web-site) with another prompt at the bottom of the page to let people know there is more available from there.
         4. All cta buttons on each separate page of the side are colour coded to match the navigation bar.
-I.E the tours page
+I.E the tours page "BUY NOW" button is colour coded #009BBE blue to the colour assigned to the page from the navigation bar which came from the dark side of the moon album cover.